2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/007_Probability.md

 :::: note ::::
 Why are we subtracting $P(A\ and\ B)$?
-Because if we didn't, we would be counting the face cards of hearts twice: once when we count the card of hearts, and once when we count the face cards.
+Because if we didn't, we would be counting the face cards of hearts twice: once when we count the card of hearts, and once when we count all the face cards.
 ::::::::::::::

 Let's continue with our example.